 When preparing your presentation, it is very important to conceptualize and frame your ideas to the maximum.

 - Your presentation should always include a brief introduction to explain why this topic is so important to you.
-By sharing your passion, you increase your chances to convince your participants of the interest of your presentation.
+By sharing your passion, you increase your chances of convincing your audience to listen to you..

-- Don’t try to cover a too broad topic, you risk losing part of your audience in the twists and turns of your presentation.
-Instead, cover a narrower topic so that you have the opportunity to go into some ideas in depth and give concrete examples.
+- Don’t try to cover too a broad topic, you risk losing part of your audience in the twists and turns of your presentation.
+Instead, cover a specific theme so that you have the opportunity to go into some ideas in depth and give concrete examples.

 - Conceptualize your ideas around a story.
-A narrated presentation is much more likely to be well received by an audience than a conventional presentation.
-Telling a story allows participants to identify themselves more easily and to put themselves in the place of the narrator.
+A narrated presentation is much more likely to be well received by an audience rather than a conventional presentation.
+Telling a story allows people to identify themselves more easily and to put themselves in your place.

 2. Prepare your speech